+Default is determined from the structure itself.

+Note that to visualize mmCIF files, they must contain _atom_sites category.

 Coloring options

 Atoms are colored by charges by default – red for negative charges, blue for positive ones.
-When relative coloring is selected the range for the colors is adjusted automatically based on the largest absolute value of a charge computed.
-To have comparable colors between different structures, absolute coloring can be used instead.
+When relative coloring is selected, the range for the colors is adjusted automatically based on the largest absolute value of a charge computed.
+To have comparable colors between different structures, absolute coloring should be used instead.

 In cartoon mode, the color of individual residue is determined according to the sum of charges of all the comprised atoms.